malleor/usma/readme.md

 # Running

-You will need a local config file:
+You will need a local config file `./app-env`:

 ```
 export JIRA_ADDR="..."      # address of your JIRA